dbosk/protesting-future/README.md

 Repo structure
 -------------------------------------------------------------------------------

+The chapter source is in the `chapter/` directory.

 The main TeX-file is `protesting.tex`.
 This file contains the preamble and the `document` environment.
 The actual contents is then `\input`ed from other files.

+There is a short set of slides in the `slides/` directory.

 Compilation